DakaraProject/dakara-player/README.md

 #### Settings

-Copy the file `config.ini.example` to `config.py`, then uncomment and modify the different config values as you wish.
+Copy the file `config.ini.example` to `config.ini`, then uncomment and modify the different config values as you wish.
 Mandatory parameters are not commented.

 ### Start the player